amingilani/auth0-user-relationships/README.md

-# Auth0 Authentication and Database Relationship
+# Auth0 with Rails 5

 This tutorial was for a problem I ran into, and fixed for myself.